 Metamorphosis.
 5.5%.
 Vienna Lager.

-Deep amber orange color.
+Deep amber orange colour.
 Small creamy beige head.
 Sharp grainy toasted malt nose.
-Sweet toasted malt flavor.
+Sweet toasted malt flavour.
 Overall 7/10

 Milestones.
 7.5%.
 Black IPA.

-From the menu: A beer with the dryness, hop-forward balance and flavor characteristics of an American IPA, only darker in color, but without strongly roasted or burnt flavors.
-The flavor of darker malts is gentle and supportive, not a major flavor component.
+From the menu: A beer with the dryness, hop-forward balance and flavour characteristics of an American IPA, only darker in colour, but without strongly roasted or burnt flavours.
+The flavour of darker malts is gentle and supportive, not a major flavour component.
 Hop bitterness.

 I’m not a huge fan of dark beers.
 Overall 4/10.

 Belle De Jour.
 5%.
 Blonde Ale.

 From the menu: Easy-drinking, malt-oriented craft beer, with light citrusy notes.
 Light sweet malty aroma, with a delicate bready note.
 Well-balanced and clean, it’s a refreshing ale without aggressive flavours